Saving Money and Time

 Most of the people with successful projects (55%) did NOT install a new irrigation system.
 Some of these people just used their existing irrigation system.
 Others decided to live without an irrigation system, reasoning that once their new plants were established (which takes a year or so), rain would provide enough water during the five or six “winter” months; and for the rest of the year the plants could easily be watered by hand once every 2 to 5 weeks.

 Other people simply converted their existing irrigation system to drip.
+Here is a guide to help you with the drip retrofit.

 Check out our “How To” tab for more information on irrigating your new landscape.